The 3D Cosmic Shoreline for Nurturing Planetary Atmospheres: Shorelines in 3D

-The escape velocity slope $p = \allanyTruep$ is marginally steeper than $p=4$ chosen by ZC17 and means that a factor of $10\times$ increase in $v_{\sf esc}$ causes the critical flux $f_{\sf shoreline}$ to move up by $10^{\allanyTruepjustvalue}$.
-Notably, for Solar System planets alone we find $p = \solaranyTruep$ and for exoplanets alone we find $p = \exoanyTruep$ (both consistent with $p=4$), so the higher joint slope reflects a compromise where these two different samples that mostly occupy different regions of parameter space can agree.
+The escape velocity slope $p = \allnomagmap$ is steeper than $p=4$ chosen by ZC17 and means that a factor of $10\times$ increase in $v_{\sf esc}$ causes the critical flux $f_{\sf shoreline}$ to move up by about $10^{\allnomagmapjustvalue}$.
+Notably, for Solar System planets alone we find $p = \solarnomagmap$ and for exoplanets alone we find $p = \exonomagmap$.
+Each is individually consistent with $p=4$, so the higher joint slope reflects a compromise where these two different samples that mostly occupy different regions of parameter space can agree (see Figure \ref{f:posteriors-no-magma}).